-Another important aspect of a start-up.
-You should never show reluctance on adding team members or partners.
+Another important aspect of a startup.
+You should never show reluctance on adding co-founder.
 Give them a share of the company, just to ignite a feeling of ownership in them.
-For a healthy and ambitious start-up, three is the number proposed by the start-up Gurus.
+For a healthy and ambitious startup, three is the number proposed by the startup Gurus.
 Three like-minded individuals have the potency to excel in business ventures, while coordinating and conveying their ideas to each other.

 Know Your Target Audience